sameedshoaibb/devops-web-api/README.md

-# Care Banking API - OnCare DevOps Platform
+# Care Banking API - DevOps Platform

 ## Purpose

 This is a complete DevOps solution that automates building, testing, and deploying a Banking API application to a single-node Kubernetes cluster.
-It implements GitOps principles for automatic, secure, and reliable deployments using a minimal infrastructure setup.
+It implements **GitOps principles** for automatic, secure, and reliable deployments using a minimal infrastructure setup.
 The platform supports multiple environments (development, staging, and production), with production environment currently set up and operational.

 ## What's Inside

-### Platform Folder
+### 01- Platform Folder
 Sets up and manages the entire infrastructure needed to run applications on Kubernetes.

 What it contains: